 In very simple terms, when businesses opt for SaaS they can only run those applications that their cloud supplier has on offer.
 When they opt for PaaS they can create their own applications but only in a manner determined by their cloud supplier.
 And when they opt for IaaS they can run any applications they please on cloud hardware of their own choice.
 OK, that may at this stage be as clear as well stirred pond water!
 So let's now work through it again in more detail.

 Taking collaboration further still, the outputs of some SaaS applications can be embedded in other web pages as web service gadgets.
-For example, a Google Docs or Zoho Sheet chart can be mashed into another website.
+For example, a Google Sheets or Zoho Sheet chart can be mashed into another website.
 There it will automatically update when the data in the online spreadsheet that is generating it is changed.
 SaaS applications are also constantly updated, which can free users from the "upgrade hell" of a major traditional software package revision.

 The disadvantage of SaaS is that it is basically a take-it-or-leave-it form of cloud computing.
 This means that businesses and individuals who require direct access to cloud computing hardware on which they can run their own applications cannot use SaaS.
 Rather, they need to cloud compute at the platform or infrastructure level using either platform as a service (PaaS) or infrastructure as a service (IaaS).